"Black Soy Beans" from Brazil - risk of cargo claims in China

 Members are advised of exercising particular diligence while loading soy beans in Santos for the prevailing period and the Association would recommend that load port samples are taken for the preservation of vital evidence of the state of the cargo upon shipment.

-If Members have a particular concern or experience in respect of this issue they are encouraged to contact their Syndicate or the LPRC Team at:
+If Members have a particular concern or experience in respect of this issue they are encouraged to contact the Association.

-In the meantime the Association would refer to its previous advices on the safe carriage of soy beans.
+In the meantime Skuld would refer to its previous advices on the safe carriage of soy beans.